apify/actor-whitepaper/.actor/README.md

 In both `INPUT_SCHEMA.json` and `OUTPUT_SCHEMA.json` you can reference storage schemas.
 There are 3 ways how to reference a schema:
 - Local file: `./MY_DATASET_SCHEMA.json`
 - Schema of existing dataset: `dataset:mtrunkat/my-datasey` or `dataset:jkq3Smioe54dcqp4b`
-- Dataset from output schema of an actor: `actor:mtrunkat/my-actor/defaultDataset` or certain build `actor:mtrunkat/my-actor@1.2.4/adsDataset`
+- Dataset from output or input schema of an actor: `actor:mtrunkat/my-actor/output.defaultDataset` or certain build `actor:mtrunkat/my-actor@1.2.4/input.adsDataset`

 The prefixes such as `dataset:` are not nice but unfortunately we don't have names unique actors all user resources.